900 University Blvd N 7th floor suite 740, Jacksonville, FL 32211

 You can get this using an ATM if you have a credit or debit card with a PIN.
-You will most likely need to visit your bank or credit union to request on a credit card.
+You will most likely need to visit your bank or credit union to request a credit card.
 After running your card, the representative will give you the requested amount.

 You can take out a cash advance by using your credit card balance to get a loan.
 This type of transaction is treated differently than regular purchases.
 Your credit card issuer may charge you a different rate.

-These are the terms and fees that you will pay for a cash advance on your credit card.
+These are the terms and fees you will pay for a cash advance on your credit card.

-Let’s suppose you have $2,500 in credit and $1,000 has been charged to it.
+Suppose you have $2,500 in credit and $1,000 has been charged.
 You take out a $700 cash advance.
 You’ll be charged an additional $21 and 24.99% variable interest on the $721 if you use the Capital One Quicksilver Reward card.
 Citi Custom Cash Card: 25.24% variable APR for $735 instantly

 A cash advance is the same credit report as your other credit card debt.
 It won’t appear on your credit report as an item that isn’t already there.
 It can still have an impact on your credit score.